NikolidakisDimitris/Emailara/README.md

 b) Your Username
 c) Your password

-You also have to import as an external JAR file the MySQL connector available on the MySQL official web site.
-The driver is the following: mysql-connector-java-5.1.46-bin.jar
+You also have to import as an external JAR file the MySQL connector available on the MySQL official web site. </br>The driver is the following: mysql-connector-java-5.1.46-bin.jar

 Application Functionality :